Ogury/ogury-segmentation-test/README.md

 4. segmentationPeriod

 ### Running the job
-  - When running the job from an IDE, make sure you include the "provided" dependencies in the classpath.
   - To run using command line, start sbt shell then execute `run <param> <param> ...`
 ### To Do:
 You need to implement the methods in `src/main/scala/co/ogury/segmentation/SegmentationJob.scala` to do the following: